chengyong-chen/Giscake/README.md

 Giscake can also be used for displaying any graphical files, i.e. you can import a *pdf* file into Diwatu Mapper and export to Giscake.

 There is a desktop application called **Diwatu Mapper**, which is a free GIS and map designing software, written in c++ by myself.
 Using Diwatu Mapper you can designe a map, and export to Giscake.
 You can import almost any format of maps into Diwatu Mapper, export to Giscake after finishing your design.
+Diwatu Mapper can be downloaded from here www.diwatu.com

 If you go to www.diwatu.com, you will find thounds of maps which you can use as a base map and do some customization.
 Most of the source map files are downloadable, you can redesign it in Mapper basing on what you want.

-Diwatu Mapper can be downloaded from here www.diwatu.com
+WWW.diwatu.com is a basemap sharing platform, also a website helping non-developer users to created thematic maps.

 I am actively maitaining Diwatu Mapper and Giscake, if you find any bugs and new feature request, please log a bug or create request in here.
 Or you can contact me through my email, chengyong.chen@hotmail.com